 Reviewers' Comments to Author:

-Reviewer: 1

-Comments to the Author
+(Original comments in italics; our responses below.)

 Some linguistic issues: the nasty neologisms.
 A "personography" is a biographical list, a "placeography" is a gazeteer.
 Or all of these things are just "authority files".
-[CHANGE THE TERMS IN THE TEXT, BUT ADD A FOOTNOTE TO EXPLAIN THAT THESE NEW TERMS ARE NOW IN COMMON USE (WHICH A QUICK GOOGLE WILL CONFIRM) AND WHICH THE MOEML PROJECT AND MANY OTHERS USE.
-Also, we use the terms placeography and gazetteer with distinct meanings; in MoEML (for example), the placeography includes fictional and non-existent places, whereas a gazetteer by definition includes only geographical locations.]

-now as referencing MoEML
+We have inserted the term “authority lists”, and also added a footnote explaining our use of personography and placeography in the context of the MoEML project, and how these terms are distinct from “biographical list” and “gazetteer”..

-And if Star Trek uses the word "diagnostics" in a special sense, maybe you should explain it for the non-trekkie reader.[Add a footnote to explain what "diagnostics" are in Star Trek.]
+And if Star Trek uses the word "diagnostics" in a special sense, maybe you should explain it for the non-trekkie reader.

+We have added a footnote explaining how the term is used in Star Trek.

 The term "TEI compliant" doesn't appear anywhere in the literature I'm aware of: the usual term is "TEI conformant".

-[A QUICK SEARCH ON JTEI https://search.openedition.org/index.php?q=compliant&s=Journal+of+the+Text+Encoding+Initiative CONFIRMS THAT THE TERM IS IN COMMON USE, BUT THE REVIEWER IS CORRECT THAT "conformance" IS MORE COMMONLY USED.
-SWITCH TO THAT.]
+The reviewer is correct that “conformance” is more commonly used and is the term used by Burnard 2017.
+We have corrected throughout.

 The term "referential integrity": although it is used by the MLA, I suspect they appropriated it from database theoreticians, notably C J Date, who wrote several very influential papers on the topic of maintaining the integrity of relational databases.

-[GOOD POINT -- UPDATE FOOTNOTE TO SUGGEST THAT THE TERM COMES ORIGINALLY FROM RELATIONAL DATABASE PRACTICE.]
+Good point.
+We have updated the footnote.
+We don’t believe it’s necessary to research the actual origin of the term, so we have not done so.

-p2 lines 11-12: plural verb singular noun; [CHANGE diagnostics process described below are meant TO diagnostic process described below is meant.]
+p2 lines 11-12: plural verb singular noun;

+We agree--fixed.

 more to the point your processes *depend* on the use of relaxng and schematron don't they?

-[NO THEY DON'T. WE WOULD EXPECT RELAXNG AND SCHEMATRON TO BE USED BY ANY SERIOUS PROJECT, BUT THE DIAGNOSTIC PROCESS IS EXPECTED TO SUPPLEMENT THIS.
-REPHRASE THIS FROM P2: "We stress that these diagnostics are built on top of a solid basis of RelaxNG and Schematron schemas."
-TO MAKE IT CLEAR THAT WE'RE NOT USING THESE IN OUR DIAGNOSTICS, WE'RE MERELY ASSUMING THEY ARE USED ALREADY.]
+We assume that any project is already making full use of regular schema constraints for their XML.
+We’ve rephrased to make this clear.

 p4 l10 : I expected to hear more about your tools here, in particular in what way they are "generic" : the problems you're addressing are VERY widespread, and different projects presumably adopt different solutions.
-[CLARIFY AT THE END OF THE DIAGNOSTICS SECTION (BEFORE LEVEL 1) SOME OF THE THINGS THAT OUR GENERIC TOOLS DO, AND POINT FORWARD TO THE EXAMPLES BELOW TO SAY THAT THESE ARE MORE SPECIFIC IMPLEMENTATIONS OF APPROACHES IN THE TOOLSET.
-STRESS THAT JUST AS IN RENDERING TEI DOCUMENTS, GENERIC STYLESHEETS MAY BE A GOOD STARTING POINT BUT MOST PROJECTS WILL CUSTOMIZE, A GENERIC TOOLSET IS A STARTING POINT FOR A PROJECT.]

-’
+Our tools are meant to serve as a generic foundation on which projects will built their own set of diagnostic checks.
+We have now clarified the purpose and the scope of the tools and outlined that projects will need to customize the diagnostics suite to suit their needs.

 Looking at your "referential integrity check" example, and your statement that it's an error if the @type of <name> doesn't match the gi of the target element, I wonder whether that's how you address the issue.
 Of course if you used <orgName> rather than <name type="org"> the third of your checks would be redundant.
 I also wonder whether you might wish to say something about the handling of ambiguous cases, e.g. the classic "Elizabeth was very fond of Essex".

-[RESPONSE: THIS IS AN ENCODING ISSUE, NOT A DIAGNOSTICS ISSUE.
-THIS EXAMPLE IS FROM A SPECIFIC PROJECT.]
+This is an encoding issue, not a diagnostics issue.
+The specific ambiguity referred to by the reviewer does not occur to our knowledge in any of our texts.
+The decision to use <name type=”x”> rather than the “syntactic sugar” equivalents such as <orgName> is a purely pragmatic one and has no impact on integrity checking; the same check would have to be performed in order to determine whether the encoder was right to use <orgName> versus <persName> The point is that the encoder makes a claim about what kind of entity they’re tagging in their choice of tags, and the diagnostics procedure checks whether the claim is correct.